Introduction of SQL Order by Count

 fetched for the final result set

-- table_name: Database table from which the above mentioned columns have to be fetched.
+- table_name: Database table from which the above columns have to be fetched.

-- GROUP BY column_name_1: column according to which the result set has to be grouped together for counting.
+- GROUP BY column_name_1: We group the result set together for counting based on the specified column.

-- COUNT(column_name_2): Column whose values have to be counted and then used as input for ORDER BY clause to sort the result set.
+- COUNT(column_name_2): We count the values of the column and then utilize them as input for the ORDER BY clause to sort the result set.

 - ASC | DESC: Order of sorting as in ascending(ASC) or descending(DESC)

-Having learnt the syntax and parameters used for writing ORDER BY clauses, let us try a few examples to understand the concept in detail.
+Now that we have learned the syntax and parameters for writing ORDER BY clauses, let’s explore a few examples to gain a better understanding of the concept.

 Examples of SQL Order by Count

-In order to illustrate the working of the ORDER BY COUNT() statement, let us create a dummy table named “product_details”.
-This table contains details pertaining to sales such as product_id, sale_date, etc. for a departmental store.
+To illustrate the working of the ORDER BY COUNT() statement, let us create a dummy table named “product_details”.
+This table contains details about sales, such as product_id, sale_date, etc., for a departmental store.
 We can use the following CREATE TABLE statement to create the table.

 CREATE TABLE product_details